zalenix/portaldocs/portal-sdk/templates/msportalfx-test-scenarios-blades.md

 ...
 ```

-##### Spec Picker Blade
+#### Navigate to the spec picker blade

-The `SpecPickerBlade` can be used to select/change the current spec of a resource.
-The following example demonstrates how to navigate to the spec picker for a given resource then changes the selected spec.
+The `SpecPickerBlade` can be used to select or change the current spec of a resource.
+The following example demonstrates how to navigate to the spec picker for a specific resource, then changes the selected spec.

 ```ts
 //1. imports